 While fragrance is often the least offensive ingredient in most cleaners (aside from water, the only thing that gets an A), it’s still potentially problematic for those with allergies, asthma, or sensitivities.
 On the EWG scale, it earns between a C and D, depending on the product.
 Unfortunately, we’ve conditioned ourselves to believe that if something doesn’t smell like lemons, it’s not clean, which is why manufacturers include it even if they can make their product work just fine without it.

 These are just a small handful of the most offensive ingredients found in the average bathroom cleaner.
 Depending on the brand and product, it’s possible to have 5, 10 or even more chemicals that barely manage a “passing” grade.
-So, now that you know why natural is better, let’s talk about the how.
+So, now that you know why cleaning with natural products is just better, let’s talk about the how.

 With only a few simple non-toxic ingredients you can keep your bathroom fresh and sparkling.
 This DIY All-Natural Bathroom Cleaner works wonders, keeps my kids’ bathroom super extra clean, and it is safe for daily use.
 It’s one of my favorite hacks for a more natural home!

-After you discover how easy it is to make your own bathroom cleaner and how good it works, you will be motivated to clean your bathroom more often.
+After you discover how easy it is to make your own bathroom cleaner spray and how good it works, you’ll never go back to store-bought cleaners again!
 You can get a spray bottle at a dollar store and label it with a simple sticker.